mzuliani-ibm/discover-iot-phone-sample-incomplete/README.md

 # discover-iot-sample

-Sample application for connecting a smartphone to IBM Watson IoT Platform.
+An partially complete sample application for connecting a smartphone to IBM Watson IoT Platform.
+Follow the getting started documentation to complete the code.
+Use the git repository for the complete sample application if you want to deploy a fully working version.